zramsay/eris-cli/docs/tutorials/getting-started.md

 ### Job 5: Assert Job

-In order to know that things have deployed or gone through correctly, you need to be able to assert relations. `eris:package_manager` provides you with:
+In order to know that things have deployed or gone through correctly, you need to be able to assert relations. `eris:jobs` provides you with:

 * equality
 * non-equality